Slow road to recovery in quake-ravaged Haiti

 The 800 students attending the school receive free lunch and free medical care at a nearby hospital.

-Haggis said the decision to build the school was not easy amid all the death and destruction wrought by the quake.
+Haggis said the decision to build the school was not easy amid the death and destruction caused by the quake.

 "We took a lot of heat for it, even from our own members," he said.
 "People said, 'What the hell, there are people dying, how can you be running through the slums looking for schools?'"